jlesquembre/kubeprompt/README.md

 ## Workflows

-Usually you'll call `kubeprompt -p` in your dot files.
-In the terminal you usually want to call `kubeprompt` to enable it, because after it, you can be confident about the information in your terminal, since every terminal will have its own kubeconfig.
+Usually you'll call `kubeprompt -f default` in your dot files.
+In the terminal, you usually want to call `kubeprompt` to enable it, because after it, you can be confident about the information in your terminal, since every terminal will have its own kubeconfig.